-Staff mobility for teaching and training: From 2 days to 2 months of physical mobility, excluding travel time.
-In case of mobility involving third countries not associated to the Programme, the duration must be from 5 days to 2 months.
-In both cases, the minimum days must be consecutive.
-In the case of invited staff from enterprises , the minimum duration is 1 day of physical mobility.
-Duration of the activity A teaching activity has to comprise a minimum of 8 hours of teaching per week (or any shorter period of stay).
+A teaching activity has to comprise a minimum of 8 hours of teaching per week (or any other period of stay shorter than a week).
 If the mobility lasts longer than one week, the minimum number of teaching hours for an incomplete week should be proportional to the duration of that week.
-The following exceptions apply: There is no minimum number of teaching hours for invited staff from enterprises.
-If the teaching activity is combined with a training activity during a single period abroad, the minimum number of hours of teaching per week (or any shorter period of stay) is reduced to 4 hours.
-Venue(s) of the activity Staff must carry out their physical mobility activity in any EU Member State or third country associated to the Programme or third country not associated to the Programme different from the country of the sending organisation and the staff country of residence.
-Staff mobility for teaching: Staff working at a HEI in an EU Member State or third country associated to the Programme or third country not associated to the Programme.
-Eligible participants Staff from any enterprise from any country, working in a public or private organisation (which is not a HEI holding an ECHE), active in the labour market or in the fields of education, training and youth, research and innovation and are invited to teach at a HEI in any country (including employed doctoral candidates).
-Staff mobility for training : Staff working at a HEI in an EU Member State or third country associated to the Programme or third country not associated to the Programme.

-Other criteria Staff mobility can be a teaching period combined with a training period, while being considered as an overall teaching period.
+The following exceptions apply:

+There is no minimum number of teaching hours for invited staff from enterprises.

+If the teaching activity is combined with a training activity during a single period abroad, the minimum number of hours of teaching per week (or any other period of stay shorter than a week) is reduced to 4 hours.
+Any staff may participate in blended intensive programmes.
+In the case of staff mobility for training to a blended intensive programme, physical mobility must last between 5 and 30 days (excluding travel time) and be combined with a compulsory virtual component facilitating collaborative online learning exchange and teamwork.
+For staff mobility for teaching to a blended intensive programme supported by internal policy funds, physical mobility must last between 2 and 30 days (excluding travel time), or minimum 1 day for invited staff from enterprises, and the virtual component is optional.
+Venue(s) of the activity Staff must carry out their physical mobility activity in any EU Member State or third country associated to the Programme or third country not associated to the Programme different from the country of the sending organisation and the staff country of residence .
+Eligible participants Staff mobility for teaching: Staff working at a HEI in an EU Member State or third country associated to the Programme or third country not associated to the Programme.
+Staff from any enterprise from any country, working in a public or private organisation (which is not a HEI holding an ECHE), active in the labour market or in the fields of education, training and youth, research and innovation and are invited to teach at a HEI in any country (including employed doctoral candidates).
+Staff mobility for training: Staff working at a HEI in an EU Member State or third country associated to the Programme or third country not associated to the Programme.
+Staff mobility can be a teaching period combined with a training period, while being considered as an overall teaching period.
 A teaching or training mobility can take place in more than one receiving organisation in the same country, while being considered as one teaching or training period with the minimum duration of stay applying.
-Teaching mobility can be in any study field.
-Teaching mobility may include providing training for the development of the partner HEI. needed The staff member, the sending and the receiving organisation must sign a mobility agreement.
+Other requirements Teaching mobility can be in any study field. - 34 2 Teaching mobility may include providing training for the development of the partner HEI.
+The staff member, the sending and the receiving organisation must sign a mobility agreement.
 Regarding international mobility, see "International mobility involving third countries not associated to the Programme".

-SPECIFIC ELIGIBILITY CRITERIA FOR BLENDED INTENSIVE PROGRAMMES
+ELIGIBILITY CRITERIA FOR BLENDED INTENSIVE PROGRAMMES